psychopy/workshops/source/translators/workOnTranslations.rst

 Step 2: ``mappings.txt``
 -------------------------

-- Do this once, and it's done forever
+- Do this once per translated language, and it's done forever (for that localisation)
 - This file just tells the experimenter which translations are available in |PsychoPy|

 Step 2a: Open a text editor